-University
+Of the University

-- ELVIS J. STAHR, B.C.L., LL.D., President of the University - HERMAN B WELLS, A.M., LL.D., Chancellor of the University; President of the Indiana University Foundation - J. A. FRANKLIN, B.S., Vice-President, and Treasurer - LYNNE L. MERRITT, JR., Ph.D., Vice-President for Research, and Dean of Advanced Studies
+ELVIS J. STAHR, B.C.L., LL.D., President of the University

+HERMAN B WELLS, A.M., LL.D., Chancellor of the University; President of the Indiana University Foundation

-JOHN W. SNYDER, Ph.D., Vice-President, and Dean for Undergraduate Development
+SAMUEL E. Braden, Ph.D., Vice-President, and Dean for Undergraduate Development J. A. FRANKLIN, B.S., Vice-President, and Treasurer

-JOSEPH L. SUTTON, Ph.D., Vice-President, and Dean of the Faculties
+LYNNE L. MERRITT, JR., Ph.D., Vice-President for Research, and Dean of Advanced Studies

-DON SCHERER, Registrar, and Director of the Office of Records and Admissions
+JOSEPH L. SUTTON, Ph.D., Vice-President, and Dean of the Faculties DON SCHERER, Registrar, and Director of the Office of Records and Admissions

-Division of Allied Health Sciences
+Of the Division of Allied Health Sciences